 For minimizing the cost of the project, PPC-10G base stations could be deployed at 2 km distance from each other or even longer.
 Such distance is probably the longest one in the industry consider various publicly available reports.
 The other factor for lowering project cost is PPC-10G base stations ability for installation at existed contact wire supports (masts) along the tracks with minimum efforts and using cheap mounting sets.

-The following results were confirmed at the final test report signed by the group of top Russian Railway officials:
+The following results were confirmed at the final test report signed by the operator’s officials:

 - A stable data exchange rate from any base station was protocoled at 5650 Mbps, while the total data transfer rate was 11300 Mbps (taking into account communication in both directions as 2x 5650 Mbps).